saikatsb/socklet/README.md

 # socklet
-Java WebSocket Framework -- the easiest
+Java WebSocket Framework -- the easiest to learn and superfast websocket framework.